sumiya11/Groebner.jl/benchmark/README.md

 ## Benchmarks

-Benchmarks for `Groebner.jl`, `Singular`, `Maple`, `OpenF4`, and `msolve`. **See the instructions below for running benchmarks.**
+Benchmarks for `Groebner.jl`, `Singular`, `Maple`, `OpenF4`, and `msolve`.
+See the instructions below for running benchmarks.

 The definitions of benchmark systems can be found in `benchmark_systems.jl`.

-Benchmark results will be printed to console and also written to a table in the `results` directory.
+Benchmark results will be printed to console and also written to a file in the `results` directory.

-Computed Groebner bases will be verified against the correct Groebner bases (or, rather, against short certificates that are assumed to be correct).
+Computed Groebner bases will be verified against short certificates that are assumed to be correct.

 ## Groebner.jl

 #### For `Groebner.jl` benchmarks, you will need:

 1. A Julia client v1.6+ installed.
 See the official installation guide at https://julialang.org/downloads/platform/

 #### To run `Groebner.jl` benchmarks